AhuraMagda/patryk-kostelecki/README.md

 # Patryk Kostelecki Website
-This is a an easy personal website made for Patryk Kostelecki.
+This is a a simple HTML + CSS website made for Patryk Kostelecki.

 ## Table of contents
 - [Overview](#overview)